khowling/yet-another-llm-example/README.md

 To run this project, you will need a Linux environment with access to a command shell with `nodejs`.
 If using Mac, this should be no problem, if using a Windows laptop, use the default Ubuntu distribution on the amazing `WSL`:

  * Follow steps [here](https://learn.microsoft.com/en-us/windows/wsl/install) to install Ubuntu on WSL
- * Then [here](https://code.visualstudio.com/) for Visual Studio, then the VSCode extension for WSL [here](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl)
+ * Then [here](https://code.visualstudio.com/) for Visual Studio Code, then the VSCode extension for WSL [here](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl)
  * Then steps 1-3 [here](https://github.com/nodesource/distributions?tab=readme-ov-file#installation-instructions) will install ndoejs

 ### Dependencies